vlasovskikh/pyxdu/README.md

 pyxdu
 =====

-_Pyxdu_ is a Python "port" of _xdu_, an X window utility. _Pyxdu_ is a retro tool that tries to follow the style of 1990s in its visual design.
+_Pyxdu_ is a Python port of "xdu", an X window disk usage utility. _Pyxdu_ is a retro tool that tries to follow the style of 1990s in its visual design.

 Current status: pyxdu is **not released yet**.
 It's in active development.